MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Host/Start-Transcript.md

 ### -Path

 Specifies a location to the transcript file.
 Enter a path to a `.txt` file.
 Wildcards aren't permitted.
+If any of the directories in the path don't exist, the command fails.

 If you don't specify a path, `Start-Transcript` uses the path in the value of the `$Transcript` global variable.
-If you haven't created this variable, `Start-Transcript` stores the transcripts in the `$HOME\My Documents directory as \PowerShell_transcript.<time-stamp>.txt` files.
+If you haven't created this variable, `Start-Transcript` stores the transcripts in the default location and filename.

-If any of the directories in the path don't exist, the command fails.

 ```yaml
 Type: System.String